distributedci/dci-openshift-agent/README.md

 and ensuring it's receiving updates.

 The `dci-openshift-agent` is packaged and available as a RPM file.
-However,`dci-release` and `epel-release` along with additional support repos must be installed first:
+However,`dci-release` along with additional support repos must be installed first:

 For RHEL-8